The oldest public wildflower garden in the United States

 Curly Dock is a coarse plant, considered a weed; it is a naturalized, erect perennial that grows 4 to 5 feet high on a ribbed hairless stem that is usually unbranched below the inflorescence.

 Leaves: Curly Dock has alternate, lance shape leaves that have a distinctive curly but smooth edge.
-The tips are pointed, the base on the lower leaves will be slightly heart-shaped with a stalk; the upper leaves have a tapered base and usually stalkless.
+The tips are pointed, the base on the lower leaves will be slightly heart-shaped with a stalk; the upper leaves have a tapered base and are usually stalkless.
 The upper surface is a dull green, hairless and all leaves have a stalk.
 Leaves join the stem with a sheath and ocrea - the ocrea usually not persisting on the mature plants.

 The inflorescence is a stalked panicle of racemes that form a whorl around the upper part of the stem, not spreading outward but ascending along the main stem.
 The whorl may be interrupted at the base.
 These racemes elongate during the flowering season, presenting a continuous flowering period.
 The flowers are grouped 10 to 25 in fascicles and whorl around the panicle racemes.